 The Statute of Limitations Has Expired

-A statute of limitations is the maximum time you have after an event to file a claim.
+A statute of limitations is the maximum time you have after an event to file a wrongful death action.
 In Illinois, the statute of limitations to file a wrongful death suit is generally two years after the date of death.

 However, if the action is against a government, such as a city, township, county, or state, the statute of limitations may be as short as one year.

-If the wrongful death resulted from a criminal or intentional act, there may be an extension of the statute of limitations beyond the two-year limit.
+If the death resulted from a criminal or intentional act, there may be an extension of the statute of limitations beyond the two-year limit.
 The plaintiff may also seek punitive damages to try and hold the defendant accountable for their criminal actions.

 In Iowa, it is generally two years after the date of death.
 However, the time frame may be shorter or require notice within a shorter period of time if the entity sued is an establishment serving alcohol.

 In both states, an action based on a death resulting from a defective product may have special rules that apply depending on when the nature of the product defect was discovered.

 Once this deadline has passed, there is little a personal injury attorney can do.
 You will, in most cases, have missed your opportunity to obtain a settlement.